Severance pay for employees on permanent contracts

 An employee receives severance pay (statutory indemnity + supra-legal indemnity) of an amount of €40,000 exempt from income tax and social security contributions.

-However, the amount of the statutory indemnity received (not including the supra-statutory indemnity) is fixed at €15,000.
+However, the amount of the statutory indemnity received (excluding the supra-statutory indemnity) is fixed at €15,000.

 Warning